EvolOfThings/Evoluron/Evoluron.md

 - Revisit the plans, goals, promises and your personal morals to analyze the efficiency of your program.

 - If there's a hard decision that you are conflicted about, first think what makes it a hard decision and then make a decision that meets your end goal.

+- Every man has two lives, and the second begins when he realizes he has only one.
+[Confucius] I'm here.